KunChen1110/SheetHero/README.md

 ---
 ### Upload

-To upload files with SheetHero, either select manually or use the drag & drop support functionality to import your files into the menu.
-Additionally, you can customise the export directory here, to specify where generated files are located after analysis.
+Use drag & drop or manual selection to add files.
+The export directory can also be customised for storing generated outputs.

 ![Gif of upload preview](assets/Preview/preview_upload.gif)

 ### Configure

-To configure SheetHero, simply enter your OpenAi API key and specify any additionally properties before execution
+Enter your OpenAI API key and configure:
-- Base URL is an optional field, used for custom self-hoster or proxy servers
-- Deployment of the model, from a variety of choices of OpenAI's current models
-- Max Turns is the maximum amount of iterations SheetHero can perform during the analysis.
+- **Base URL** (optional)
+- **Model Deployment**
+- **Max Turns**

 ![Screenshot of config preview](assets/Preview/preview_config.png)

 ### Prompt

-To prompt with SheetHero, simply type in your prompt to the model, specifying what operations or analysis questions you would like to perform on the previously selected files.
-After analysis, you can view the logs of the operation or open the generated file through the menu buttons.
+Ask SheetHero to perform any analysis or transformation on the selected files.
+After processing, you can open the output or inspect the verbose log directly.

 ![Gif of prompt preview](assets/Preview/preview_prompt.gif)

 ### Log Generation

+SheetHero generates a structured `.md` file documenting the agent’s reasoning, decisions, and execution process.

 ![Screenshot of upload preview 1](assets/Preview/preview_log.png)

-SheetHero provides a `.md` file with the logged analysis and thought process during all phases of its processing.

 ## Installation